tarhanefe/tarhanefe.github.io/_projects/identifusion.md

 image: "https://github.com/tarhanefe/bilkent-ee486/assets/73281981/d8c7b82f-5ef4-4dce-a799-5e9a24a52fbb"
 ---

-IdentiFusion presents a novel multimodal system that synergistically combines Natural Language Processing (NLP) and Computer Vision to match textual face descriptions with corresponding facial images.
-The system integrates FaceBERT, an NLP model fine-tuned for extracting facial features from text, and LightenedMOON, a Computer Vision model trained on the CelebA dataset for facial attribute recognition from images.
-This project demonstrates the effective integration of NLP and Computer Vision for applications in image retrieval, matching, and recommendation systems to aid in law enforcement and forensic investigations.
+IdentiFusion introduces a multimodal system combining NLP and Computer Vision to match textual face descriptions with facial images.
+It integrates FaceBERT for extracting facial features from text and LightenedMOON for recognizing facial attributes from images.
+This project showcases effective NLP and Computer Vision integration for image retrieval, matching, and recommendation systems, aiding law enforcement and forensic investigations. ￼

 ### Authors
 - Efe Tarhan, EEE B.Sc, Bilkent University